Find Affordable College Courses

 $6,563 Average Tuition & Fees

-With a ranking of #6, Otero Junior College did quite well on this year’s best value schools for health professions students.
+Otero Junior College came in at #6 in this year’s edition of the Best Value Health Professions Schools in the Rocky Mountains Region ranking.
 Located in the town of La Junta, Otero JC is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at Otero JC are $6,563 per year.
 On average, health professions graduates from Otero JC take out $31,200 in student loans while working on their degree.